 Figures

-Introduction

-West Africa is currently in the grips of the worst Ebola Virus Disease (EVD) epidemic in history.
-It has reached nearly 10,000 reported cases and is reported to have claimed nearly 5000 lives.
+Funding statement

+This research received no specific grant from any funding agency, commercial or not-for-profit sectors.
+The authors have declared that no competing interests exist.

+Background

+Since December 2013, an outbreak of Ebola virus disease (EVD) of unprecedented size and geographic extent has been ongoing in West Africa.
+As of 28 October 2014, over 10 000 cases and 5 000 deaths have been reported to the World Health Organization by the three most affected countries, Guinea, Liberia and Sierra Leone.

+The international response to this crisis has been widely criticized as slow and underwhelming.
+Recently, the US Centers for Disease Control and Prevention (CDC) published a widely reported model, estimating that 25% of all patients must be placed in Ebola Treatment Units (ETUs) and 45% must be at home or in a community setting such that there is a reduced risk for disease transmission, to stem the tide of the epidemic [1].

+On 8 August 2014, the World Health Organization declared the outbreak to be a Public Health Emergency of International Concern [2] .
+On 18 September the UN Security Council determined that the outbreak is a "threat to international peace and security" and announced the United Nations Mission for Ebola Emergency Response (UNMEER) [3].
+This is the first time in history that the UN has created a mission for a public health.

+Schools have been closed down, air traffic has been restricted, and tourism and trade has been decimated - the cost to these developing countries will most likely be felt for years to come.

 [1]

-[2][3]Schools have been closed down, air traffic has been restricted, and tourism and trade has been decimated - the cost to these developing countries will most likely be felt for years to come.

-The international response to this crisis has been widely criticized as slow and underwhelming.
-Recently, the US Centers for Disease Control and Prevention (CDC) published a widely reported model, estimating that 25% of all patients must be placed in Ebola Treatment Units (ETUs) and 45% must be at home or in a community setting such that there is a reduced risk for disease transmission, to stem the tide of the epidemic[1].

 While multiple efforts have been made to model and forecast the epidemic, none have explicitly quantified the number of treatment places necessary to achieve the 70% target set by the CDC.
 We use a flexible mathematical model (previously used to model Marburg hemorrhagic fever) to estimate the number of treatment places needed to obtain the 70% target set by the CDC over the next two months (from 2014-10-28 to 2014-11-25).
 We hope that these estimates will provide firmer targets for the international response.